Foxs Morris are a mixed Border Morris Dance side, based in the Worcestershire village of Cookley.

 Foxs Morris started in the summer of 1999, when a group of friends got together with a mutual interest in the tradition of folk dance and music.
 This small group were all members of 'the Friends of Cookley School' or FOCS - hence FOCS Morris.
 After much confusion over our name, it was changed to FOXS Morris, which still causes some confusion due to the 's' on the end.

 Nowadays Foxs Border Morris has become a larger group, but still retains a wonderfully friendly and inclusive community atmosphere.
-Much of the side is still made up of village residents or those connected with Cookley Primary School, whilst other members come each week from Worcester and the Black Country.

 Fox Morris at Swanage Folk Festival 2021